Cerasee bush is the local name Jamaican natives use for the Momordica Charantia plant.

 The animals were given Cerasee leaf extracts for 28 days.

-At the end of the treatment period, it was determined that the Cerasee leaf extracts demonstrated a potential to be useful in reversing liver damage caused by diabetes.
+At the end of the treatment period, the report stated that the Cerasee leaf extracts demonstrated a potential to be useful in reversing liver damage caused by diabetes.

 May Provide Cancer Protection